Leart2003/Leart2003/README.md

 ## 🏆 Highlights

 - ✅ Built and submitted a full-stack .NET assignment for a technical interview (ProductManagementSystem)
-- 🎓 Completed BSc in Professional Programming
+- 🎓 Completed BA in Professional Programming
-- 🔁 Enrolled in MERN Stack training at ROI Academy
 - 📈 Continuously growing in .NET, React, SQL, and system design

 ---